ziggr/ESO-PetKennel/README.md

 ![PetKennel settings](doc/img/settings.jpg)

-# Todo
+# To Do

-- **Collectible pets:** Figure out how to detect and dismiss all those floating baby netches and blue dragon imps.
+- Assistants?
+It's amusing to see Tythis and Nuzhimeh chasing after crafters as they do their daily writs.
+Should I hide them?

 # Thank You